Southeast Alaska Conservation Council: Current work

-SEACC continues to publish reports on the uneconomical logging practices in the Tongass National Forest.
-The North Kuiu Island timber sale and the Big Thorne timber sale are two major sales offered by the Forest Service that SEACC is currently opposing.
+SEACC continues to campaign against large-scale commercial logging on the Tongass National Forest and land managed by the State of Alaska.
+The Trump Administration issued an executive order on January, 20, 2025, announcing its intent to increase natural resource extraction in Alaska Unleashing Alaska's Extraordinary Resource Potential.
+The U.S. Department of Agriculture announced in June 2025 its intent to rescind the national Roadless Area Conservation Rule, which protects more than 9 million acres of the Tongass National Forest from commercial logging and roadbuilding.
+SEACC was joined by other national and Alaska based conservation groups, municipal and Tribal governments, and small businesses in opposition to the rescission SEACC Press Release: Tongass defenders blast the Trump Administration's rollback of Roadless Rule protections on America's largest forest.
+SEACC also monitors and organizes opposition to large timber sales and advocates for conservation views in forest management SEACC: Tongass Work.

 On February 28, 2016, the U.S. Supreme Court refused to allow Alaska an exemption for the Tongass National Forest from the Roadless Rule.
 This Forest Service rule limits road construction on designated national forest lands: "The 2001 Roadless Rule establishes prohibitions on road construction, road reconstruction, and timber harvesting on 58.5 million acres of inventoried roadless areas on National Forest System lands.
 The intent of the 2001 Roadless Rule is to provide lasting protection for inventoried roadless areas within the National Forest System in the context of multiple-use management."
 SEACC, together with Earthjustice and the Natural Resources Defense Council, advocated on behalf of the Tongass National Forest and challenged the State of Alaska.

+Other core campaigns include mining watchdog work and a push for cleaner marine fuel use by large vessels in Alaska waters SEACC web site.